zezo357/coin-collector-game--unity/README.md

 # coin-collector-game--unity
-unity game where you collect coins
+Unity game where you collect coins

 # Controls
 - WASD for movement